sonam25/Friend-Finder/README.md

 # Friend-Finder

-Created during Week 13 of Rutgers Coding Bootcamp.
 The goal was to create a Friend Finder app (essentially a dating app but for friends) using Node and Express servers.
 The user enters the page that leads to a survey.
 When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.

 ### Getting Started
  (https://rocky-atoll-96787.herokuapp.com)